Learn About Gum Diseases And The Treatments – Dr. Phillip Wallace

 - Underlying health conditions that negatively affect your immune system such as autoimmune diseases or cancer

 - Medications that reduce saliva flow, affect the gums, or cause dry mouth

 Unfortunately, gum disease won’t go away without proper interventions.
 Gum disease is largely preventable and reversible by combining routine visits to our Willoughby Hills office with a consistent at-home oral hygiene routine.

-If you are hesitant to seek treatment due to dental anxiety, Dr. Sten prioritizes patient comfort so that you can receive care without stress.
+If you are hesitant to seek treatment due to dental anxiety, Dr. Wallace prioritizes patient comfort so that you can receive care without stress.